 Brian Butler, LCSW is the Program Manager for the Watch (Homeless Outreach) program, the Jail Transition Program (JTP), and the Wasatch House Director.
-He has worked in the mental health field for over 15 years.
-He has specialties in: DBT, Mindfulness, CBT, sexual addictions, working with adults, the homeless and mentally ill population, clinical supervision, and individual/group therapy.
+He has worked at Wasatch Mental Health since 2001.
+He has specialties in: DBT, Mindfulness, CBT, sexual addictions, is EMDR trained, working with adults, the homeless and mentally ill population, clinical supervision, and individual/group therapy.
 Brian assisted in starting the first Mental Health Court program in Utah County in 2004.
 As a program manager, he has expanded mental health court services to the Orem, Provo City, and Springville Justice Courts.
 Brian is currently the chair of the Discharge Planning Committee of the Mountainlands Continuum of Care, and successfully implemented an internship program with the Utah County Jail/Utah Valley University Social Work Program/and Wasatch Mental Health to provide discharge planning services in the jail.

 Brian enjoys music (especially singing and playing the piano), traveling- usually with a trailer, visiting National and State Parks, action movies, and watching his children play soccer and baseball.